vuxquang89/c-mart-app-client/README.md

 You may also see any lint errors in the console.

 Admin: open http://localhost:3000/chatadmin .
-- enter C-Mart name to start chat
+- enter 'C-Mart' name to start chat